-- 1. Security Resources: Under the guidance of UAPD, the Security Resources team patrols and monitors campus grounds including residential and non-residential campus buildings. - 2.
-Electronic Alarm Systems: A computer-based electronic monitoring system located at UAPD Department communications center monitors a comprehensive network of doorcontrol, duress/intrusion-detection, and fire-alarm systems within campus facilities. - 3.
+1. Security Resources: Under the guidance of UAPD, the Security Resources team patrols and monitors campus grounds including residential and non-residential campus buildings.

+- 2. Electronic Alarm Systems: A computer-based electronic monitoring system located at UAPD Department communications center monitors a comprehensive network of doorcontrol, duress/intrusion-detection, and fire-alarm systems within campus facilities. - 3.
 Architectural Design: UAPD Division of Community Services may provide input into the design of new and renovated campus facilities as it relates to physical and electronic security systems. - 4.
 Security/Health and Safety Surveys: For University departments who request assistance, security surveys are conducted by Police Department sworn personnel.
 Health and safety surveys are conducted by Environmental Health and Safety. - 5.
 Grounds and Building Perimeter Surveys: The University works to see that the indoor and outdoor lighting on campus contributes to safety.
 Anyone who observes an outdoor light that is not working is encouraged to report the outage to University Facilities by calling 205-348-6001. - 6.
 Security Vendors: The University utilizes security vendors to provide an enhanced security presence on campus for special events, the protection of property, and for other functions as needed.
 Campus organizations, other parties hosting on-campus events, or whenever security is deemed necessary, must utilize a University-approved security vendor.
-Any security vendor that works on campus is required to be licensed by the Alabama Security Regulatory Board and must receive training on the University's social event guidelines, facility use restrictions and the proper protocol to report actual or suspected criminal acts.
-The Office of Risk Management oversees the Security Vendors Program. - 7.
-Additional safety guidelines imposed in relation to the COVID-19 precautions can be found at the University's Covid-19 Health Information Page.
+Any security vendor that works on campus is required to be licensed by the Alabama Security Regulatory Board and must receive training on the University's social events guidelines, facility use restrictions, and the proper protocol to report actual or suspected criminal acts.
+The Office of Risk Management oversees the Security Vendors Program.